mutablelogic/go-llm/README.md

 ```

 The `Context` object will continue to store the current session and options, and will
-ensure the session is maintained across multiple calls.
+ensure the session is maintained across multiple completion calls.

 ### Embedding Generation

-You can generate embedding vectors using an appropriate model with Ollama or Mistral models:
+You can generate embedding vectors using an appropriate model with Ollama, OpenAI and Mistral models:

 ```go
 import (